Meiqi-Gong/CUFD/README.md

 Large files should be downloaded separately, including the following files:

 #### To train:<br>
-* Step1: downlad [Training dataset]<br> or create your own training dataset by running crop.py.
+* Step1: downlad [Training dataset] or create your own training dataset by running crop.py.
+* Step2: run

 #### To test with the pre-trained model:<br>